Education Studies in Ireland

 Eligibility and Requirements

-Eligibility is based on a student’s sophomore or junior standing, academic record, and readiness for study and travel abroad.
+Eligibility is based on a student’s sophomore standing, academic record, and readiness for study and travel abroad.

 For more information contact: